 Optimization Guide for Advertisers

-Step 1: Check your win rate
+Step 1: Check Your Win Rate

 Step 3: Adjust Feed Bid

-Step 4: Blacklist SubID
+Step 4: Blacklist SubIDs

-Step 5: Whitelist SubID
+Step 5: Whitelist SubIDs

-Step 6: Set up automatic bidding
+Step 6: Set Up Automatic Bidding

 Related Articles